Go Ad-Free

 Guidelines on Beta Blockers:

-Beta blockers such as atenolol, bisoprolol, labetalol, metoprolol, nadolol, and propranolol are prescribed for other conditions beside hypertension.
-Doctors have been using such drugs for decades to treat irregular heart rhythms, angina, hypertrophic cardiomyopathy and even migraine headaches.
-But the overwhelming majority of the prescriptions that have been written for beta blockers over the last 40 years were to lower blood pressure.
+Drugs such as atenolol, bisoprolol, labetalol, metoprolol, nadolol, and propranolol are prescribed for other conditions beside hypertension, though.
+Doctors have been using such medications for decades to treat irregular heart rhythms, angina, hypertrophic cardiomyopathy and even migraine headaches.
+But the overwhelming majority of the prescriptions that have been written for beta adrenergic blockers over the last 40 years were to lower blood pressure.

 It’s Hard to Teach Old Docs New Tricks: